WalletScrutiny/WalletScrutinyCom/_iphone/us.binance.fiat.md

 issue:
 icon: us.binance.fiat.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-01-10
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: binanceus
-providerLinkedIn:
+providerLinkedIn: company/binance-us
-providerFacebook:
+providerFacebook: BinanceUS
 providerReddit:

 redirect_from:

 ---

+This is the iPhone version of [this Android app](/android/com.binance.us) and we come to the same conclusion for the same reasons.
+This app is **not verifiable**.